Pat Sheahan (Canadian football): Coaching career

 Sheahan began his collegiate coaching career as the assistant head coach for the McGill Redmen in 1984 and held that position until 1988, winning a Vanier Cup championship in 1987.
 He was hired as head coach for the Concordia Stingers in 1989 and led the program to their first Vanier Cup appearance in 1998.
-He then became head coach for the Queen's Gaels in 2000 and won his first Vanier Cup as a head coach in 2009.
-He was also named CIS coach of the year in 2008 season.
+He became head coach for the Queen's Gaels in 2000 and won his first Vanier Cup as a head coach in 2009.
+He was named CIS coach of the year in the 2008 season.
 After qualifying for the playoffs in just two out of five years, Sheahan was asked to resign following the 2018.

 In 2019, Sheahan was named the offensive coordinator for the Calgary Dinos.
 In his first year, he won his third championship as the Dinos won the 55th Vanier Cup.
-The 2020 U Sports football season was cancelled, but Sheahan coached in one more season in 2021.
+The 2020 U Sports football season was cancelled, but he coached in one more season in 2021.

 Sheahan announced his retirement on January 24, 2022.
-However, he later joined the Guelph Gryphons on March 10, 2022, as the team's offensive line coach which also reunited him with his son, Ryan Sheahan, who serves as the team's head coach.
+However, he later joined the Guelph Gryphons on March 10, 2022, as the team's offensive line coach.
+This reunited him with his son, Ryan Sheahan, who served as the team's head coach prior to becoming Head Coach of the Calgary Dinos in 2024.
+In April 2024 Sheahan agreed to re-unite with his son once again as Offensive Line Coach of the Calgary Dinos.